Draphic/DFPVolunteer_PostgreSQL/README.md

 		b. (optional) Customize the foreground and/or background color
 	4. Under the Connection tab
 		a.
 Host name/address: localhost
 		b.
-Port: 5401 or 5432
+Port: 5401
-			You can find the port number by opening the Docker desktop app, look in containers, and hover over the 'Port(s)' column of the db-1 row
+			Note: You can find the port number by opening the Docker desktop app, look in containers, and hover over the 'Port(s)' column of the db-1 row
 		c.
 Maintenance database: postgres
 		d.
 Username: postgres
 		e.
 Password: see the .env file (ask for this if you don't have it yet)
 		f. (optional) save password - enable to reconnect later without re-entering the password
 	5. Press 'Save' to save credentials and connect

+If the init scripts are changed:
+	1. Open Docker Desktop
+	2. In 'Containers', delete the dfpvolunteer_postgresql container
+	3. In 'Volumes', delete the dfpvolunteer_postgresql_pgdata volume
+	4. Create and run the image:
+		$ docker compose up